-Recognizing the scale of the education challenges in Los Angeles, the L.A.
-Compact partners committed to break away from their traditional silos and to focus on collaborative and innovative strategies to achieve three system-wide goals for Los Angeles youth:
+Recognizing the scale of the education challenges in Los Angeles, L.A.
+Compact partners have committed to break away from their traditional silos and to focus on collaborative and innovative strategies to achieve five system-wide goals for Los Angeles youth:

-Today, 23 leading L.A. organizations and institutions make up the L.A. compact and have committed to these big, audacious, systemic goals.
-Compact signers include: the L.A.
-Area Chamber of Commerce; LAUSD and the Board of Education; the Mayor and the L.A. county Board of Supervisors; L.A.
-County Office of Education (LACOE); United Way of Greater Los Angeles; First 5 L.A.; Associated Administrators of Los Angeles; the county Federation of Labor AFL-CIO; L.A.
-Community College District; and 11 four-year Institutions of Higher Education (IHEs).
-The L.A. compact also engages dozens of other partner organizations through collaborative initiatives, including United Teachers Los Angeles, non-profits working for early childhood education and foster youth, and major businesses like Boeing, Bank of America and Kaiser Permanente.
+Today, 24 leading L.A. organizations and institutions make up the L.A. compact and have committed to these big, audacious, systemic goals.
+Compact signers include: LAUSD and the Board of Education; the Mayor and the L.A.
+County Board of Supervisors; L.A.
+County Office of Education (LACOE); United Way of Greater Los Angeles; First 5 LA; Associated Administrators of Los Angeles; Los Angeles County Economic Development Corporation (LAEDC); Los Angeles Community College District; and four-year Institutions of Higher Education (IHEs).
+The L.A. compact also engages dozens of other partner organizations through collaborative initiatives, including United Teachers Los Angeles, nonprofits working for early childhood education and foster youth, and major businesses like Boeing, Bank of America and Kaiser Permanente.

 L.A.
 Compact and the Multi-Convener, Constellation Structure for Collective Impact

 By working collaboratively towards the same goals and using a multi-convener constellation governance structure to achieve collective impact, the individual efforts of L.A.
 Compact partners add up to big changes for the future of young people in Los Angeles.
 The L.A.
 Compact leverages the unique strengths and organizational capacity of collective impact partners to advance student outcomes through a constellation of collaborative working groups.
 Each workgroup has formed to tackle a critical issue along the cradle-to-career pipeline.
-In the L.A. compact's early years, UNITE-LA served as the primary convener of these workgroups.
+In the L.A.
+Compact's early years, UNITE-LA served as the primary convener of these workgroups.
 As the L.A. compact expanded, it evolved to adopt a multi-convener model, with different agencies stepping forward to provide convening support to a constellation of individual workgroups.
-For example, the Alliance for Children's Rights convenes the L.A.
-Campaign for Grade Level Reading.